ricardosouzamorais/dk-fib-calculator-multi-container/README.md

 }
 ```

+The configuration above is something like a developer piece of configuration.
+If you are doing production, do not use that.

 ### Rewrite rule

 When the request comes in for /api we need to chop off the /api to send to server api.